scrapinghub/portia/README.md

 The **Initialization** section is used to set up the spider when it's first launched.
 Here you can define the start URLs and login credentials.

 The **Crawling** section is used to configure how the spider will behave when it encounters URLs.
-You can choose how links are followed and whether to respect `nofollow <http://en.wikipedia.org/wiki/nofollow>`_.
+You can choose how links are followed and whether to respect [nofollow](http://en.wikipedia.org/wiki/nofollow).
 You can visualise the effects of the crawling rules using the **Overlay blocked links** option; this will highlight links that will be followed in green, and links that won't be followed in red.

 The **Extraction** section lists the templates for this spider.